Peter-Bignold/Apogee.github.io/README.md

 ﻿![Imgur](https://i.imgur.com/k9pMRGE.png)
-## By Peter Lefaivre of Noodle Games
+## By Peter Bignold of Noodle Games

 ### Note:
 Apogee's new home is on itch.io.
 You can find it at the link below!